ritamsarmah/newsbetter/README.md

             {
                 "name": "First Recipient"
                 "email": "recipient1@email.com"
-                # Can also include any additional info here.
-The dictionary is passed to the html() method for a Section
+                # Can also include any additional info here, passed as dict argument to Section.html()
             },
             {
                 "name": "Second Recipient"